The Hive, housing the University of Worcester’s Library the Worcester city library and the Worcestershire County Archive and Archaeology Service

 “Although a BA/BSc Archaeology programme may get more students than

-In that context it is important to stress that the report did not recommend the closure of the archaeology department at Worcester.
+In that context it is important to stress that the report did not recommend the closure of the archaeology course at Worcester.

 The report also acknowledges its limitations and suggests to the managers who had commissioned it that,